Now that you have an ArcGIS Server site running, let's take a quick tour to give you a feel for what's there.

 This is where ArcGIS Server writes messages about what it is doing.
 The logs can be an invaluable troubleshooting tooland you should return to this screen whenever you run into a problem you can't diagnose.
 The server can write very detailed messages down to the coordinates and draw time of every single map and layer it creates for every user.
 However, for performance and for ease of traversing the log messagesthe logs are configured to only write Errors and Warnings by default.

-Take a few minutes to watch the video Working with Logs in ArcGIS 10.1 for Server from the ArcGIS Server Help showing the power of the logs and how to adjust log settings.
+Take a few minutes to watch the video Working with Logs in ArcGIS 10.1 for Server showing the power of the logs and how to adjust log settings.
 (Although this video pertains to an older version of the product, it is still very applicable at the current version.)
 If you run into errors with ArcGIS Server and you post about them in the course forums or e-mail, please also report any recent error messages that appear in the logs.

 You should now have a good feel for what's running on your ArcGIS Server site and the settings available there.
 The next item of business is to log into the EC2 instance itself and move some data there.
 This will allow you to publish your own web services on the ArcGIS Server site.